Heartbreaker's Hall of Fame: Critical reception

-The album has received favorable reviews from music critics.
-Michael Berick, who reviewed the album for Allmusic, gave it four stars out of five, calling it "a refreshing slice of traditional honky tonk enlivened with a dollop of rock & roll energy[…]She has a strong idea of who she is as a singer and performer, and her instincts are proven correct on this impressive effort."
-Chris Willman of Entertainment Weekly gave it a B+ rating, calling it "the kind of roadhouse fare typically tagged 'too country for country'."
+Heartbreaker's Hall of Fame received favorable reviews from music critics.
+Michael Berick, who reviewed the album for AllMusic, called it "a refreshing slice of traditional honky tonk enlivened with a dollop of rock & roll energy[…]She has a strong idea of who she is as a singer and performer, and her instincts are proven correct on this impressive effort."
+Chris Willman of Entertainment Weekly called it "the kind of roadhouse fare typically tagged 'too country for country'."
 Country Standard Time critic Stuart Munro gave a favorable review as well, noting the mix of material on the album, and describing Sweeney's voice as being "full of sass and syrupy twang."
+Jeff McCord of Texas Monthly wrote that: "There aren't many practitioners left of this kind of music—unadorned instrumentation augmented by pedal steel, pronounced rural accents that turn words like "well" into three syllables—which makes this gem of an album so refreshing.
+Sweeney's writing has a ways to go, but she's smart enough to surround herself with veterans (Jim Lauderdale's "Refresh My Memory" is a real standout), and she sings as if it's exactly what she was born to do."